 When I see houses that have two front doors, I figure they're duplexes or two-family homes, don't you?
 I mean, duh.
-But historically speaking, that's not the case at all.
-I had no idea until a friend of mine who's an architect filled me in.
+But historically-speaking, that's not the case at all.
+I had no idea until an architect friend of mine filled me in.

 Symmetrical homes were a trend that stuck around for a long time, and that style was all about balance and designing everything with symmetry.
 These rules were quite rigid according to The Craftsman Blog, and two doors were more pleasing, balanced, and added that perfect symmetry.

 Another popular reason for a single-family home to have two front doors was purely utilitarian.
 Each door was a separate entrance into the home.
 Often, one of the doors was the more formal entry for entertaining or important meetings in the more formal part of the house, while the other was used for day-to-day living.
 Also, in the case of servants, the owners of the home used the right door while servants used the left door.